-II - BACKGROUND
+II- BACKGROUND

-Linguistic diversity and the need to nurture and develop local content has been a concern from the earliest days of the Internet.
-It was identified as one of the action lines in the Geneva Plan of Action and still today is one of the main obstacles to access the global Internet, when a local offer of contents and services in the local languages is scant or inexistent.
+Linguistic diversity and the need to nurture and develop local content has been a concern from the earliest days of the Internet and was identified as one of the action lines in the Geneva Plan of Action and still today is one of the main obstacle to access the global internet, when doesn't exist a local offer of contents and services in the local/s language/s.

 A BPF on local content (BPFLC) was first established in 2014 with a focus on how to create an enabling environment for the development of local content.
-In 2017 the IGF MAG once again convened this BPF and it collected examples of initiatives that succeeded in stimulating the creation of local cultural assets, and extracted experiences and lessons learned with the goal to inspire policy makers and other stakeholders.
+In 2017 the IGF MAG once again convened this BPF and it collected examples of initiatives that succeeded in stimulating the creation of local content, and extracted experiences and lessons learned with the goal to inspire policy makers and other stakeholders.